-- Loans, lease commitments, advised and committed lines of credit (used or unused) and guidance lines for commercial transactions, whether secured or unsecured; - Facilities to issue or confirm L/Cs; - Acceptances; - Overnight overdraft lines; - Interbank money market/placement and federal funds; - Federal funds swaps and segregated offset finance products; - Receivables purchases without recourse to the seller; - Swingline loans; - Due from "Nostros" accounts; - Secured overnight exposure to broker/dealers; and - Repurchase agreements/reverse repurchase agreements.
+Loans, lease commitments, advised and committed lines of credit (used or unused) and

+- guidance lines for commercial transactions, whether secured or unsecured; - Facilities to issue or confirm L/Cs; - Acceptances; - Overnight overdraft lines; - Interbank money market/placement and federal funds: - Federal funds swaps and segregated offset finance products; - Receivables purchases without recourse to the seller: - Swingline loans; - Due from "Nostros" accounts; - Secured overnight exposure to broker/dealers; and - Repurchase agreements/reverse repurchase agreements.

-Operational credit exposure consists of extensions of intraday credit provided as part of our investment services businesses, which include principally asset servicing, cash management, corporate trust, treasury services, broker-dealer services and collateral services.
+Operational credit exposure consists of extensions of intraday credit provided by the businesses in our Securities Services and Market and Wealth Services business segments, which include principally asset servicing, cash management, corporate trust, treasury services, broker-dealer services and collateral services.
 This type of credit exposure is associated with products with low historical credit losses.
 Operational credit exposures are also short-term in nature and normally require the occurrence of two separate events to generate a loss (e.g. the transaction fails causing an extension of credit and then the counterparty defaults).